ZaidSid766/JARVES_AI/README.md

-This project provide a personal Assistant like ironman used jarves
+This project provide a personal Assistant like jarves used by ironman